OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-react.md

 - References the Fabric components (`PrimaryButton`, `IButtonProps`, `Label`) that are used to create `ButtonPrimaryExample`.
 - Declares the new `ButtonPrimaryExample` component using `export class ButtonPrimaryExample extends React.Component`.
 - Declares the `insertText` function that will handle the button's `onClick` event.
-- Defines the HTML markup of the React component in the `render` function.
-The markup specifies that when the `onClick` event fires, the `insertText` function will run.
+- Defines the UI of the React component in the `render` function.
+The HTML markup specifies that when the `onClick` event fires, the `insertText` function will run.

 ## Step 3 - Add the React component to your add-in